yeasy/CSIT_Test/README.md

 * Configure gateway in the controller web GUI, name = `gateway`, subnet = `10.0.0.254/24`
 * In Mininet, run `h1 ping h2` to make sure the network is connected.
 * Download the test tool code and run `python run.py`.
 There will be no failure report if all test cases are passed.
+* Default, all modules will be tested.
+If you want to test specific modules, please change the `module_to_test` variable in `run.py`.

 ##Code Description
 ###`base/`